tothpeter/.dotfiles/README.md

 $ gupd
 # Git: Discard all changes
 $ nah
-# Git X: Open the current Git repository in SourceTree (even if the Git folder is several levels up)
+# Git X: Open the current Git repository in SourceTree. (even if the Git folder is several levels up)
 $ gx
 # Git amend: amend all staged or unstaged changes to the last commit.
 Very useful for TDD.
 $ gam